Norilsk (band)

-Norilsk is a two piece doom/sludge rock band from Gatineau, Quebec, Canada.
+Norilsk is a two-piece death/sludge metal band from Gatineau, Quebec, Canada.

 Overview

 Norilsk was named after Norilsk, the northerly Russian mining and industrial Siberian town.
 It was founded in 2012.
 The two main band members are Nic Miquelon (instruments and vocals) and Nick Richer (drums, backing vocals), together with other collaborators.

-The band sings in mostly French, and performs in the "doom-death" metal style.
+The band sings in mostly French, and performs in the "blackened sludge death" metal style.